| Industry Case Studies Restaurant

 in each region and across the entire client network.
 This information

+was continually updated to show up-to-date figures.
 The Profit Building tool became an instant success with client

 head office, franchisees and managers.
 Now the challenge became